 North Dakota's flat, open landscape may look dull to the eye, but for snowmobile riders and all-terrain vehicle (ATV) owners it represents off-road freedom.
 The popularity of these vehicles, especially snowmobiles, has demanded oversight by North Dakota's Department of Transportation (NDDOT) in the form of registration.

-If you're at least 12 years old but under age 16 you can only drive an ATV if you own an Off-Highway Vehicle Safety Training certificate.
-For more information on this training course contact the North Dakota Parks and Recreation Department.
+If you're 12 years old to 16 years old, you can only drive an ATV if you have an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
+For more information on this training course see the North Dakota Parks and Recreation Department website.

-To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle and drop it off along with a $5 registration fee and a $5 off-highway trail tax at any motor vehicle office.
+To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and drop it off along with a $5 registration fee and a $15 off-highway trail tax at any motor vehicle office.

 You'll be issued a registration certificate and number.
 The license number must be affixed to the rear of the left front fender.

-Your ATV's registration is valid for two years.
+Your ATV's registration is valid for 2 years.

-To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle.
+To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872).
 Drop this off with at any motor vehicle office along with a $5 registration fee and a $35 trail tax.

 You must renew your snowmobile's registration every odd year.

-In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle and take it, along with Manufacturer's Certificate of Origin (MCO), to your local
+In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and take it, along with Manufacturer's Certificate of Origin (MCO), to your local

 motor vehicle office.

-If the trailer weighs less than 1,500 pounds all you will need is a utility plate and pay for a $10 fee.
-If it's 1,500 pounds or more you will need to pay a $20 title fee and a 5% excise tax.
+If the trailer weighs less than 1,500 pounds all you will need is an identification plate for a $5 fee, unless you use the trailer to transport a vehicle for competitions.
+If it's used for that purpose or if it's 1,500 pounds or more, you will need to pay a title fee and excise tax.

 DMV.org covers all of North Dakota's registration processes in our complete Registration & Titling section.Other Topics in This Section